How To Delete Personal Information from Google

 Contact Google

 If you’ve failed to contact the site’s owners, or if they refuse to remove the content, then you can contact Google.
-However, note that they won’t remove all personal information, just personal information that creates “significant risks” of harms like financial fraud or identity theft.
-They’ll also remove content for legal reasons, like if it violates the Digital Millenium Copyright Act or if it’s child pornography, which is illegal.
+However, note that they won’t remove all personal information, just personal information that creates “significant risks” of harm like financial fraud or identity theft.
+They’ll also remove content for legal reasons, like if it violates the Digital Millennium Copyright Act or if it’s child pornography, which is illegal.
 Again, while Google can remove sites from their search pages, the site will still be available on the web and through other search engines.
 Here are the common types of content that Google may remove:

 data graphic